Veetaha/tac-discord-bot/README.md

     * `/interfaces` - A directory that contains your type and interfaces declarations.
         * `index.ts` - File the reexports all interfaces defined in this directory.
         It exports only backend-related type definitions and reexports `@common/interfaces`.
-    * `/services` - A director the contains yoor app `'typedi'` services (singleton classes) that participate in dependency injection system.
-        * `debug.ts` - Example module that provides basic logging and assertions functionality.
-        * `/cmd-handlers` - A directory that contains global discord command handling services.

     * `/modules` - A directory that contains your app modules (classes, utils functions etc.).
         `/discord` - A directory that contains low level discord command handling logic.
     * `/tests` - A directory that contains all your unit tests.